Global Deploy

 ON CONFLICT (id) DO UPDATE SET last_heartbeat = NOW()

 Nodes query this table to find peers.
-Leader election uses PostgreSQL advisory locks.
-No external coordination service required.
+Leader election uses PostgreSQL advisory locks, so an external coordination service is not required.

 Under the Hood

-Read queries distribute across replicas via atomic counter:
+Read queries distribute across healthy replicas via atomic counter:

 Separate Connection Pools